We Are Moving!!! Read Our Press Release About Our New LGBTQ+ Community Center

 Are support groups/meetings meeting in-person, virtually or hybrid?

-Based on surveys and conversations with peer group facilitators and participants and abiding by social distancing guidelines, we are offering a hybrid (physical with webstation for Zoom) option for some while a completely virtual option for others, at each groups’ discretion.
-The information is available on the event sign-up for each group (easily found via: thedccenter.org/calendar
+Based on surveys and conversations with peer group facilitators and participants, we are offering a hybrid (physical with webstation for Zoom), completely virtual, and in-person only, at each groups’ discretion.
+The information is available on the event sign-up for each group (easily found via: thedccenter.org/calendar)

 Which groups/meetings, and when, are offering a hybrid (in-person with webstation) meeting option?
 (This list subject to change as groups choose to return to the DC Center’s offices)